About Panola County

 - Recording fees are established by state statute and vary by document type and page count.

 § 9-5-127, and indices are searchable by grantor name, grantee name, or property description.
-The Panola County Tax Assessor, located at 107 Keating Road in Batesville (662-563-6222), maintains property assessment records, ownership information, and tax maps.
+Panola County Tax Assessor, located at 107 Keating Road in Batesville (662-563-6222), maintains property assessment records, ownership information, and tax maps.
 Property tax collection is handled by the Tax Collector's office.

-Many researchers use third-party services or visit the courthouse in person for comprehensive title searches.
+Many researchers use third-party services or visit the courthouse in person for full title searches.
 Same-day recording is typically available for documents presented before afternoon cut-off times.
 The Chancery Clerk's office also maintains Uniform Commercial Code (UCC) financing statements, federal tax liens, and other public notice filings.

 Vital Records

-Vital records for Panola County are maintained by the Panola County Chancery Clerk's office, with offices in both Batesville (215 South Panola Street, 662-563-6205) and Sardis (151 Public Square, 662-487-2691).
-Birth and death certificates occurring in Panola County since November 1912 are available through the county offices or the Mississippi State Department of Health Vital Records office in Jackson.
+Vital records for Panola County are maintained by Panola County Chancery Clerk's office, with offices in both Batesville (215 South Panola Street, 662-563-6205) and Sardis (151 Public Square, 662-487-2691).
+Birth and death certificates occurring in Panola County since November 1912 are available through Panola County offices or the Mississippi State Department of Health Vital Records office in Jackson.
 Birth certificates cost $15 for the first copy and $6 for each additional copy ordered at the same time.
 Death certificates follow the same fee structure.

 - Processing time for in-person requests is typically same-day if the record is on file; mail requests may take two to three weeks.

-- Box 1700, Jackson, MS 39215-1700, 601-576-7981) serves as an alternative source for statewide records and offers online ordering through VitalChek for expedited service with additional fees.
+- Box 1700, Jackson, MS 39215-1700, 601-576-7981) is an alternative source for statewide records and offers online ordering through VitalChek for expedited service with additional fees.

 - Marriage licenses are issued by the Chancery Clerk's office with a $21 fee and no waiting period; both parties must appear in person with valid identification.